Skip to main content

 XBRL → JSON34ms1,508ms44.3×1,5221,520,790

 edgartools fetches raw SEC documents client-side (e.g., ~3 MB of 10-K HTML to extract Item 1A text) before parsing.
 That’s an architectural difference — edgartools optimizes for pip install, zero API key, SEC direct and accepts the bandwidth cost.
-OMNI pre-parses once in its cluster and returns compact JSON.
+SEC API pre-parses once in its cluster and returns compact JSON.

 Pricing